-According to ESPN, the USL Players Association has voted to authorize its bargaining committee to call a strike unless an agreement with the USL can be reached on a new Collective Bargaining Agreement for players in the USL Championship.
+According to ESPN, the USL Players Association has voted to authorize its bargaining committee to call a strike unless a Collective Bargaining Agreement with the USL can be reached.

 "With one week until kickoff of the 2026 season, United Soccer League Players Association players remain without a new collective bargaining agreement following 547 days of negotiations with the United Soccer League and its USL Championship clubs," the USLPA said in a statement to ESPN.
 "The Players Association has bargained in good faith throughout that time, including spending four hours this week in mediation with a federal mediator, with additional sessions scheduled.
 This week, around 90% of the player pool participated in a vote on the League's latest proposal.
 Approximately 90% of the players rejected it and authorized the player-led bargaining committee to take all necessary steps, including calling for a strike if required, should negotiations fail to produce a satisfactory agreement.
 Players are preparing for the start of the Championship season while continuing to push for an agreement that reflects true professional standards.
 Players are unified in their demand for a fair deal that guarantees basic protections, safe working conditions, and standards that professional athletes deserve."